tedtb23/Car-Wash-Simulation/README.md

 ## Execute this program

-- Open a terminal to the root Car Wash Simulation directory.
+- Open a terminal to the root Car-Wash-Simulation directory.

 ```console
 java -jar CW.jar